Trooper Down – Theodore L. "Ted" Tatten

 We want your input!

-If you have an item of interest to the membership that you would like to see in future eBlasts or our bi-annual newsletter, please send items directly to email@example.com
+If you have an item of interest to the membership that you would like to see in future eBlasts or our bi-annual newsletter, please send items directly to email@example.com in a new window

 .
 The more detail you provide the better.
 In particular if you have knowledge of the passing of a former member of the Regiment and want this information published, please provide details of Regimental service and/or an obituary.
 This is your newsletter, please contribute.